 I also managed the renovations of sgoth Jubilee (1935) and Broad Bay (1912) as part of the Sail Loft project in 2006.
 In 2016 to 2017 Falmadair managed the renovation of the 17ft Callicvol.
 Broad Bay was completely rebuilt by Iain Louis Macleod and Jubilee and Callicvol were restored by Mark Stockl.
 A new sail for Callicvol was funded by Stornoway Port Authority.
 A yard and set of oars, in Douglas-fir, were made by club member John Mitchell.

 Back in 2008, I managed the preparation of the 33ft an Sulaire for open water sailing and skippered on her passage from Stornoway, round the top of Scotland, to join the Moray Firth Flotilla.

 Knut and Isabella Fortuna (from an Sulaire)

-Westray to Fair Isle, June 2010 - Ian's image from a voyage crewing on the 28ft Hereshoff design "Spirit of Rema" for Edward Anker.
-Ian joined Ed in Stornoway and helped take the small yacht on to cruise Shetland.
-Their route included Baltasound and Outskerries.
+Westray to Fair Isle, June 2010 - my image from a voyage crewing on the 28ft Hereshoff design Spirit of Rema for Edward Anker.
+I joined Ed in Stornoway and helped take the small yacht on to cruise Shetland.
+Our route included Baltasound and Outskerries.
 Ed went on to take his vessel single-handed to Norway and back and continued on his attempted solo circumnavigation.
-The voyage is one of many which will feed into Ian's non-fiction works - the retelling of traditional stories alternates with a log of navigating their settings.
+The voyage is one of many which will feed into non-fiction works - the retelling of traditional stories alternates with a log of navigating their settings.

 Limfjord, Denmark (chart detail)